Monles/UWE-CyberWest-Microbits-Extended/README.md

 ---

 # How to start?

+### Method 1
+1. Download the hex file in this repository
+2. Drage the hex file to the folder micro-bits

+### Method 2
 1. Go to [https://microbit.org/code/](https://microbit.org/code/)
 2. Open Python Editor
 3. Copy and paste the code to the python editor